<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=4138537&amp;fmt=gif">

 ISO20022 message standards are being adopted by the financial services industry as a way to achieve consistency and enhance service in payments and transaction banking.

 Financial messaging standards are not uniform across markets, jurisdictions or even banks.
-However, many projects are under way that will effectively make ISO20022 a true worldwide standard – some of the largest payment infrastructures, central banks and SWIFT are moving to ISO 20022 and away from legacy messaging formats.
+However, many projects are under way that will effectively make ISO20022 a true worldwide standard – some of the largest payment infrastructures, central banks and SWIFT have moved already to ISO 20022 and away from legacy messaging formats.

 On this page we list some widely used ISO20022 variants defined by payment infrastructures (we also refer to them as clearers) – all of which are supported by XMLdation, so we can support banks adopting ISO 20022.